adhering/midl-website/pages/winter-workshop.md

 Following the lecture, there will be a virtual get-together.
 Everyone is encouraged to prepare Glühwein or non-alcoholic „Punsch“ on their own, there will be helpful resources uploaded soon.

-You can register for the Glühwein-Lecture, including the get together, here [Link]
+You can register for the Glühwein-Lecture, including the get together, here:

+{{ button("Registration for Glühwein-Lecture", "https://en.wikipedia.org/wiki/Albert_Einstein") }}

 ## Workshops